AlanCortez1337/For-Loops-2D-Array-Tic-Tac-Toe/problem/README.md

   {7,8,9}
 }
 ```
 Now, we are able to see a familiar 3x3 grid which a traditional Tic-Tac-Toe game is played on.
 In this format we can easily tell where a specific point is on the grid by calling a vector at \["x"]["y"] *(where x is top to bottom and y is left to right)* or \["rows"]["columns"]\.
-With that in mind, consider what might be a horizontal or vertical line and then consider how you would be able to alter between each row and column respecitvely to check.
+With that in mind, consider what might be a horizontal or vertical line and how you would be able to alter between each row and column respecitvely to check.
 Horizontal Example:
 ```
 {